About COVID-19 and children

 Make sure to tell the GP clinic about your child’s COVID-19 symptoms, test or diagnosis.
 The clinic will tell you what to do next.

 You can also contact the Coronavirus Health Information Line on 1800 020 080 or Healthdirect on 1800 022 222.

-If your child has a lot of difficulty breathing, their skin is pale or blue, or they’re drowsy or unresponsive, call 000 for an ambulance and let them know about your child’s COVID-19 test or diagnosis.
+If your child has a lot of difficulty breathing, their skin is pale or blue, or they’re drowsy or unresponsive, call 000 for an ambulance.
+Let them know about your child’s COVID-19 test or diagnosis, and then follow their directions.
 Also seek medical attention straight away if your child has a fever for more than 3 days and/or swollen neck glands, swollen hands or feet, red eyes or tongue, stomach pain, a skin rash or cracked lips.

 Protecting others when your child has COVID-19

-Your state or territory health service will tell you how to protect others from infection.
+Your state or territory health department website will tell you how to protect others from infection.

-This will include a period of strictly staying at home by yourselves with no visitors for 7-14 days, depending on your state or territory government requirements.
-It might also include measures like wearing masks, improving airflow by keeping doors and windows open or using fans, and having good personal and home hygiene.
-Your health service will also tell you what other household members need to do.
+It's recommended that you and your child stay at home with no visitors until your child no longer has symptoms.
+It’s also recommended that your family takes other protective measures like wearing masks, improving airflow by keeping doors and windows open or using fans, and having good personal and home hygiene.
+Your health service will tell you what other household members need to do.

 It’s natural to worry about what COVID-19 might mean for your family.
 If you’re worried and need support, you could talk to your GP or a local counsellor.
 You can also call Lifeline on 131 114 or Beyond Blue on 1300 224 636.

 Most children fully recover from COVID-19, although it might take them several weeks to get over symptoms like cough or fatigue.